hgao10/ns3/README.md

 This repository enables the convenient execution of packet-level experiments using the ns-3 simulator.
 It only takes in the input of a configuration file, which describes the minimal necessary parameters, a topology file, and a flow arrival schedule.
 It has the ability to enable switch-id-seeded ECMP.

 **Make sure you fork this repository and continue on it in your own repository.
-This repository is kept simple on purpose.**
+This repository is kept simple on purpose.
+You can keep your fork up-to-date by pulling it in regularly from your own repository: `git pull git@gitlab.inf.ethz.ch:OU-SINGLA/ns3-ecmp.git`**

 ## Getting started